RATED R FOR RAT

 This discovery should be the game changer for Heaven.
 But the Rat finds human music distasteful and trivial.
 The Lark is enraged.
 She quits her divine post.
 She can now sing freely, and revive the human world.

-Opera America New Works Showcase 2017 – Performance
+Opera America New Works Showcase 2017 – Interview

 2016 Workshop, San Francisco Conservatory, Festival Opera